 Adjunct Professor Thomas Dover (Client Representation, Celebrity Advertising) Thomas is currently a partner within the Intellectual Property and Entertainment Groups of The Eclipse Group LLP.
 He is an acknowledged expert providing cutting-edge legal strategies focused in the areas of celebrity talent representation, digital rights management, new media, and entertainment law, both in the U.S. and internationally.

-Adjunct Professor Randy Grossman (Professional Sports Law) a graduate of Thomas Jefferson School of Law he has represented numerous major league baseball players.
+Adjunct Professor Randy Grossman (Sports Law and Professional Sports Law) a graduate of Thomas Jefferson School of Law he has represented numerous major league baseball players.
 He currently serves as an Adjunct Professor of Law and member of the Board of Trustees at Thomas Jefferson and teaches both Professional Sports Law and Trial Practice.
 Professor Grossman is certified as a player agent by the Major League Baseball Player’s Association and represents former players as well, such as Hall of Famer Dave Winfield and 7-time All-Star Tim Raines.
 During the course of his career, he has worked with players ranging from Hank Aaron to Willie Mays.
 Professor Grossman began as a sportscaster for an NBC television affiliate on the nightly news.
 From there, he went to work for former L.A.
 Dodger and San Diego Padre Steve Garvey, who had a sports marketing company, where Professor Grossman was exposed to the world of corporate marketing and endorsements for professional athletes.
 During this period, he worked with clients such as Magic Johnson, Tony Gwynn and Robin Ventura, pairing them with companies such as Canon, Xerox and Rawlings.
 Professor Grossman now advises the Sports Law Society and helps organize the National Sports Law Negotiation Competition, PAD Mock Trial Competitions held in Las Vegas and Washington, D.C. and the National Baseball Arbitration Competition held at Tulane University Law School.
 Professor Grossman has traveled to Africa and China on Major League Baseball goodwill tours.
 He has attended Major League Baseball games at 29 of the 30 current stadiums.

 Adjunct Professor Stephen M. Novak (Entertainment Law, Entertainment Law Transactions, The Law of Television and Motion Picture Production, Contracts Drafting, Sports Law), is a graduate of Thomas Jefferson School of Law.
 Professor Novak served as a federal prosecutor under both President Ronald Reagan's and President Herbert Walker Bush's administration.
 Over the past 25 years, he has held several of the top legal positions in the professional sports and entertainment industries including General Counsel and interim Director of Operations of the Los Angeles Rams (St. Louis Rams) and Senior Counsel of Fox Broadcasting Company and Senior Counsel of Fox Sports.
 He has represented many of the top NFL players, including former winners of the Heisman, Outland and Lombardi Trophies.
 He also represented several NFL head coaches and PGA Tour professionals, as well as local and national television talents.
 During his time at Fox, he also provided legal services to Twentieth Century Fox Film Corporation as well as Harper Collins Publishing Company.